 The anatomy of a cancel campaign

-On June 1, 2020, I have been the target of a massive cancel campaign in Turkey.
-The false allegations made in a series of nine tweets were seized upon and amplified by pro-government media which branded me a “terrorist pervert”.
+On June 1, 2020, I became the target of a premeditated and carefully orchestrated cancel campaign in Turkey.
+The false allegations made in a series of nine tweets were seized upon and amplified by pro-government media which branded me a “terrorist pervert”, among other things.
 At the end of a protracted legal battle in Sweden, I was vindicated.
 The Lund District Court Criminal Division found the perpetrator of these allegations guilty on 6 counts of “gross defamation” and 1 count of “defamation” (out of a total of 11 counts) on October 13, 2021.
 This decision was slightly revised, but upheld by the Court of Appeals of Skåne and Blekinge which the defendant guilty on 3 counts of gross defamation and 1 count of defamation, and increased the amount of damages to be paid by 50 percent.
+The ruling deemed that “there is no obligation, legal or employment-wise, to submit the information”, and stated that the employee “is convicted of a crime which is punishable by imprisonment”.
 The decision entered into legal force on November 3, 2022, when the Swedish Supreme Court decided not to review the case.

 2013-03-18 — 2018-07-05